k0emt/dynamodb-research/README.md

 # DynamoDB Research

-Capturing set up, processes, thoughts around DynamoDB
+Capturing set up, processes, and thoughts around DynamoDB

 ## What is DynamoDB